Vision-CAIR/3DCoMPaT/2D/shape_classifier/README.md

 - `weight-decay`: SGD Weight decay.
 - `momentum`: SGD Momentum.

-- `nbatches`: Maximum number of batches to use while training.
+- `nepochs`: Number of epochs to train for.
 - `resnet-type`: ResNet variant to be used for training, (one of `resnet10` or `resnet50`).
 - `use-pretrained`: Use a model pre-trained on ImageNet.